What Is The Rate Of Return Of A Delaware Statutory Trust?

 $237,500 / $500,000 = 47.5%

-This provides an investment total return of 47.5%.
+This provides a total return of 47.5%.

 But what about fees?
-Yes - we need to factor in fees charged by the DST.
-Some DSTs will charge a fee upfront (i.e., load fee), and others will charge it on the back end (i.e., time of sale).
-Upfront fees can range anywhere from 10% to 20% of the equity invested.
+Yes - we need to factor in the fees charged by the DST.
+Some DSTs will charge a fee upfront (i.e., load fee), and others will charge it on the back end (i.e., at time of sale).
+Upfront fees can range from 10% to 20% of the equity invested.
 These upfront fees are baked into your investment cost basis, which targeted monthly distributions are calculated off of - this means you aren't coming out of pocket for these upfront fees.
 On the sale of the investment, however, disposition fees can run anywhere from 0% to 3.5% before closing or third-party brokerage costs and are paid from sale proceeds.
 For the sake of example, we will use a 3% disposition fee and 1.5% for closing costs.
 Below is the calculation:

 Disposition fees and closing costs: $600,000 sale price x (3% + 1.5%) = $27,000